hoangsonww/Learning-Management-System-Fullstack/README.md

 5. **Dependencies**:
   - Ensure all required dependencies are installed, using `pip install -r requirements.txt` and `npm install`.

+6. **UI Issues**:
+  - Check the Angular console for errors and warnings.
+Alternatively, you can try clearing the cache using `npm cache clean --force` and `npm install`.

 ### Debugging Tips

 - Use browser Developer Tools to inspect requests and console logs.